10 Must-See Highlights of the Timeless Vietnam, Laos & Thailand Motorcycle Tour

 Must-See & Do:

-• Mae Khachan Hot Springs – We will stop here on the Timeless Vietnam tour!
-Kick off your boots and soak your feet after 16 days of riding the motorbike from Thailand > Laos > Vietnam.
+- Mae Khachan Hot Springs – A rejuvenating stop on the Timeless Tour.
+Kick off your boots and soak your feet after days on the road.

-• Doi Suthep – Ride up the legendary mountain road for an epic panoramic view over the city.
+- Doi Suthep – Ride up this iconic mountain road for sweeping views over Chiang Mai.

 Must-Try Food: